-The Editorial Board of IEEE Sensors Journal is organized into 10 Topical Areas (TAs), clearly identified with Keywords for their Sensors context and are further detailed in a list of terms.
+The Editorial Board of IEEE Sensors Journal is organized into 11 Topical Areas (TAs), clearly identified with Keywords for their Sensors context and are further detailed in a list of terms.
 Each TAs is led by an experienced Topical Editor (TE), as shown in the graphic below.

 Associate Editors belong to a certain TA as core members, according to their primary expertise area.
-They are also assigned to one or more TAs as pool members, according to their secondary expertise areas.
-This is shown in tabular and schematic form below.
-We allow for certain dynamics in the pool and core membership, to the best interest of our operations.
-Other members of the EB are the Associate EiCs and TE at large (TEAL).
+Other members of the EB are the Associate EiCs and TE at large (TE-AL).